MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Some four Low Level APIs are required to connect the Graphics Engine on the display driver.
 The functions are listed in ``LLUI_DISPLAY_impl.h``.

-* ``LLUI_DISPLAY_IMPL_initialize``: The initialization function is called when MicroEJ application is calling ``MicroUI.start()``.
+* ``LLUI_DISPLAY_IMPL_initialize``: The initialization function is called when the application is calling ``MicroUI.start()``.
 Before this call, the display is useless and don't need to be initialized.
 This function consists in initializing the LCD driver and in filling the given structure ``LLUI_DISPLAY_SInitData``.
 This structure has to contain pointers on two binary semaphores (see after), the back buffer address (see :ref:`section_display_modes`), the display *virtual* size in pixels and optionally the display *physical* size in pixels.
 The display *virtual* size is the size of the area where the drawings are visible.
 The display *physical* size is the required memory size where the area is located.
 Virtual memory size is: ``display_width * display_height * bpp / 8``.
 On some devices the memory width (in pixels) is higher than virtual width.
 In this way, the graphics buffer memory size is: ``memory_width * memory_height * bpp / 8``.

 * ``LLUI_DISPLAY_IMPL_binarySemaphoreTake`` and ``LLUI_DISPLAY_IMPL_binarySemaphoreGive``: The Graphics Engine requires two binary semaphores to synchronize its internal states.
 The binary semaphores must be configured in a state such that the semaphore must first be *given* before it can be *taken* (this initialization must be performed in ``LLUI_DISPLAY_IMPL_initialize`` function).
 Two distinct functions have to be implemented to *take* and *give* a binary semaphore.